-This particular LCA-study aims to examine the PP pipe system for soil and waste removal in the building, to gather and assess comprehensive and reliable information regarding the environmental performance of this pipe system, generated over its entire life cycle.
+This particular LCA-study aims to examine a PP multilayer low noise pipe system for soil and waste removal in the building, to gather and assess comprehensive and reliable information regarding the environmental performance of these pipe systems, generated over their entire life cycle.
 At the same time, this study helps to provide a reliable database for the development of a Type III Environmental Product Declaration [ISO 14025, 2006] on the European level for the particular pipe system.

 The scope of the study was defined by the functional unit.
-The basic assumption was that the definition of the functional unit should represent the function of the PP pipe system over its entire life cycle: raw material extraction, material production, production of the pipes and fittings, the construction phase, the use phase and the processing of the waste at the end of life of the PP pipes and fittings.
-The functional unit of the PP Soil & Waste pipe system has been defined as: "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a soil and waste gravity drainage system installation into the 100 m apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".
+The basic assumption was that the definition of the functional unit should represent the function of the PP and PVC pipe systems over their entire life cycle: raw material extraction, material production, production of the pipes and fittings, the construction phase, the use phase and the processing of the waste at the end of life of the PP and PVC pipes and fittings.
+The functional unit of the PP multilayer low noise pipe system for soil and waste removal in the building has been defined as: "The gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a low noise Soil and Waste gravity drainage system installation into the 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe systems to be aligned with the 50 year life of the apartment), calculated per year".